vypxl/website/content/posts/using-wireguard-as-a-tcp-udp-tunnel.md

 Prerequisites:

 - (H) Home server
 - (C) Cloud Server (VPS)

 Steps:

--   Create a wireguard connection between H and C
+1. Create a wireguard connection between H and C
--   Configure C to forward incoming traffic on specific ports to H via our WG interface
+2. Configure C to forward incoming traffic on specific ports to H via our WG interface
--   Configure H to only send traffic that was initiated by C back to C. (More on this later)
+3. Configure H to only send traffic that was initiated by C back to C. (More on this later)

 So an incoming request would be routed like this:

-Device { request } -> C.example.com -> H (behind NAT) { respond } -> C.example.com -> Device
+Device (request) -> C.example.com -> H (behind NAT) (respond) -> C.example.com -> Device

 ### Cloud Server (C) configuration